Russia

 Both Russia and Japan considered it to their advantage to maintain strict neutrality with respect to each other during most of the Pacific War, even though Germany ignored its nonagression pact and invaded Russia in June 1941.
 Both Japan and Russia maintained large garrisons along the Russian-Manchurian border, but these were often tapped for reserves for the active conflicts in other theaters.
 Considerable Lend-Lease to the Russians passed through Far East ports via Russian-flag vessels and was not interfered with by the Japanese.

 The western Allies were initially anxious for Russian intervention to prevent the Japanese from transferring reinforcements from Manchuria.
 At the Yalta conference of February 1945, Roosevelt agreed to Stalin's demands for the Kurile Islands, Karafuto, Port Arthur, recognition of Russian control over Mongolia, and Russian control of the South Manchurian Railroad in return for Russian intervention and recognition of the Kuomintang as China's sole legitimate government.
-By April this bargain was looking poorer and poorer to the Americans, and Hastings (2007) has alleged that Russian diplomats played the Japanese to prevent a surrender before Russian could transfer enough troops to the Far East to carry out their intervention.
-However, Smith (1985) has concluded that Truman was still anxious enough for Russian intervention at the time of the Potsdam Conference (TERMINAL) that he did not press Stalin on the issue of Poland.
+By April this bargain was looking poorer and poorer to the Americans, who in April 1945 cancelled plans to work with the Russians to base B-29s in the Soviet Far East.
+Hastings (2007) has concluded that Russian diplomats played the Japanese to prevent a Japanese surrender before Russian could transfer enough troops to the Far East to carry out their intervention.
+However, Smith (1985) has concluded that Truman was still anxious enough for Russian intervention at the time of the Potsdam Conference that he did not press Stalin on the issue of Poland.

-Russia denounced its non-aggression pact with Japan in August of 1945 and launched a swift and crushing offensive into Manchuria.
+Russia denounced its non-aggression pact with Japan in April 1945, and launched a swift and crushing offensive into Manchuria in August.
 At the same time, Russian troops seized the Kuriles and Karafuto and entered northern Korea.
 All but northern Korea remain under Russian control today.

 Order of battle